Intro to Light Air Downwind Sailing

 The biggest gains in laser sailing can be made downwind.
-It is essential to have good boat speed downwind if you intend on winning races.
-In the laser, sailing the shortest distance to the mark is rarely the fastest.
-Sailing larger angles achieves vmg.
+It is essential to have good boat speed downwind if you intend to do well in races.
+Sailing larger angles downwind in the laser often achieves better vmg.

 In light air it’s important to make smooth fluid movements in order to keep the air flow on the sail stable and attached.
 If the boat rocks the air flow over the sail will be disrupted causing the boat to lose speed.
 Boat speed in these conditions is determined more by wind that technique.
 Sailing by the lee or on a broad reach is usually significantly faster than running in light winds.
 In a puff the boat can be sailed deeper, in the lulls the boat should be sailed on a reach or by the lee.
 The boat should be heeled to windward when running, turning down or sailing by the lee.
 The boat should be heeled to leeward when heading up or sailing on a reach.
 The sailor should sit with their body weight forward in the cockpit to reduce the drag created when the transom is in the water.
 The daggerboard should be raised around 4 – 6 inches.